mcameriere/android-basics/README.md

 # android-cli

-How to build and launch an Android app from the CLI
+How to build and launch an Android app from the Command Line Interface

 ## Build APK